Hydrology-IFH/roger/examples/plot_scale/svat_bromide_tutorial/README.md

-# Tutorial for the SVAT-model
+# Tutorial for SVAT-Bromide-model
 SVAT indicates that only vertical processes are considered.

 - `post_processing.py`: Produces figures and tables from data of the modelling experiment
 - `input`: Contains data for a single year
-- `svat.py`: SVAT-model setup.
+- `svat_bromide.py`: SVAT-model setup to simulate transport of bromide.
 Set your parameters and output variables at the top of the file.